bcmi/stock-price-prediction/LuXinyu_XieFan/model1/readMe.txt

 preprocessing of the initial data

 2.model.py:
-training and predicting(¨need output of process.py)
+training and predicting(need output of process.py)